-Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemies.
+Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

-As of the writing of this article, I haven’t had an episode in over three years.
-And while I admit that it would be fascinating to experience it again having conquered it, I’m glad it’s no longer a regular part of my life.
+As I'm writing this article, I haven’t had an episode in over five years.
+And while it would be fascinating to experience again, I’m beyond grateful it’s no longer a regular part of my life.

 This article should help clear up a lot of your confusion on what sleep paralysis is, its causes, how to stop sleep paralysis, and how to explain to others that you’re, in fact, not going crazy.